Cryptojacking is defined as the secret use of your computing device to mine cryptocurrency.

 Monero is a privacy-focused cryptocurrency started in 2014.
 It is one of the few cryptocurrencies that supports in-browser mining.

-The simplest way to protect yourself is to install a browser extension that blocks a list of domains associated with cryptojacking code.
+The simplest way to protect yourself from cryptojacking is to install a cryptojacking blocker.